Promptorium/promptorium/docs/configuration.md

 The `icon` field is the character that will be displayed as the icon of the component.
 By default it is an empty string.

-:::note
+:::warning
-Promptorium assumes that the icon is a single character.
-Setting an icon with more than one character will result in incorrect behavior.
+Promptorium needs the `icon` to be one character long.
+Setting anicon with more than one character will result in incorrect behavior.
 :::

 #### Icon Style (Optional)